flamelink/flamelink-js-sdk/README.md

   dbType: 'rtdb', // can be either 'rtdb' or 'cf' for Realtime DB or Cloud Firestore
   env: 'production', // optional, default shown
   locale: 'en-US', // optional, default shown
-  precache: true, // optional, default shown.
+  precache: true // optional, default shown.
 Currently it only precaches "schemas" for better performance })
 ```